alexanderklochko/LearnDevOps/jenkins/readme.md

   - between controller and agent;
   - create labels and remote root directory;
 + Windows agent:
+  - use Vagrant for install Windosws Server 2016 on Virtual Box (ctrl+del switch to VM window);
+  - download and configure ngrok;
+  -

 ###### 1.2) Configuration Dynamic agent: